Older couple on porch of family home.

 • The loan could impact your ability to qualify for such government programs as Medicaid or Supplemental Security Income (SSI).
 You should talk to a financial advisor if you receive these benefits.

-• These loans are complicated and come with risks.
+• Reverse mortgages are complicated and come with risks.
 It’s important to understand them fully.

 • Because these are complicated loans, they are often used in financial scams that prey on seniors.